DanielReddJones/whoisthisjoker.com/content/post/aol-gold.md

 ---
 title: "AOL Gold Browser Review"
 date: 2024-08-12
-draft: true
+draft: false
 tags: [
 "Browsers", "History", "AOL", "Time Warner", "Desktop Browser",]
 categories: ["Reviews",]
 ---

 # Introduction

 As many people born in the 90s can remember, there was once a time when AOL, short for America Online, ruled the world.
 Besides Internet Explorer, they were one of the most used browsers in the world.
 From their humble beginnings on the Commodore 64 as Quantum Link, a series of network services, all the way to their "desktop browser" they had a lot going on for a long time.
 However, starting in 2006, they began to fall off.
 The reason why is that they had a security mistake that [leaked](https://en.wikipedia.org/wiki/AOL_search_log_release) millions of customers searches to the public.
 Why did they decide that was a good idea?
 No idea.
 It killed their juggernaut of a business, making way for Firefox and Chrome to dominate the browser market.
-Now, you will struggle to find anyone that talks about them at all.
+That is a bit of an oversimplification, however now you will struggle to find anyone that talks about them at all.

 I was thinking about them earlier today, and learned that they are, surprisingly, not dead.
 They got bought by Yahoo sometime in the past few years, which is another surprise survivor from the 90s, and have a currently maintained version of their famous Desktop Browser.
 It is a paid piece of software that you have to subscribe to, for $7 a month.
 Both nostalgia and morbid curiosity got the better of me, so I downloaded the free trial and played around with it for a while.

 I highly doubt any tech nerd that reads this blog is seriously considering using AOL Gold.
 Still, it's a piece of software I haven't heard anyone else talk about so I think it is a worthwhile subject to explore.

 ## Information about the browser

 AOL has a very storied history, but that is a subject for another article.
 Gold Browser, I assume, uses a proprietary engine that they maintain.
 I could find no information anywhere on what it uses.
 They have used a number of engines over the years...namely Netscape and Microsoft's Trident Engine.
 According to [Wikipedia](https://en.wikipedia.org/wiki/AOL#AOL_Desktop) version 9.8 used a variant of Chromium, so I am forced to assume it uses that.

 ## Getting the Browser

 Getting the browser was fairly annoying.
 You have to put in your payment.
 They support PayPal, or using your credit card information.
 After that you have to navigate to your "subscription" page to download the browser.
 Not sure why it doesn't automatically give the download link after you pay up.
-Making downloading the software you just bought as easy as possible seems like a no-brainer, but regardless you have to find the subscriptions page and click download.
+It seems like a no-brainer to make the software you just paid for as easy as possible to download.
+Regardless, you have to find the subscriptions page and click download.

 After that, you get an install file which is about 2 megabytes.
 This is massive compared to Firefox's install file at 364KB, but miniscule compared to Google Chrome's 8.5 megabytes.